Deal Qualification Checklist for B2B Sales: Stop Wasting Time on Ghost Deals

 - Competition: Are we replacing an incumbent, and what is the switching trigger?

-- Proof: What evidence do we have (emails, calendar invite, stakeholder access), not just “they said so”?
+- Proof: What evidence exists — emails, calendar invite, stakeholder access — not just “they said so”?

 If any answer is vague, downgrade to Yellow and set one clarification loop.